 The objective of the Nursing Assistant program is to prepare the student for an entry-level position as a nursing assistant.
 Students will learn to provide basic patient care under the direction of nursing staff in residential care facilities.
-Upon completion of the nursing assistant program, students will be issued a Certificate of Completion.
+The student will be trained in CPR/BLS.
+Upon completion of the Nursing Assistant program, students will be issued a Certificate of Completion.

-Classroom courses are delivered on campus and clinical classes are delivered off campus in residential care facilities.
+Classroom courses are delivered on campus or online and clinical classes are delivered on campus or off campus in residential care facilities.

-FULL-TIME is five (5) weeks.
+PROGRAM LENGTH is five (5) weeks.